s-weil/bench-curl-rs/README.md

 ### TODO:
 * iteration support for proper benchmarking
+* split config
 * stats-extension:
-    * dump also a table of stats into the results folder
+    * dump also a table of stats and the raw results into the results folder
     * plot confidence interval
 * tokio support (tbd)
 * rayon support